iangreenleaf/blog_house/_drafts/the-rain-garden.md

 Planting moved fast with all the helping hands.
 Using the paper plan, I set seedlings out where they were to be planted, and everyone else followed behind digging them in.

+{% single_image path: assets/images/the-rain-garden/newly-planted.jpg alt: "Rain garden with new plants", caption: "Basin dug and plants planted." %}

 I should have finished up by mulching around everything, but it had been a hectic spring and I hadn't acquired mulch yet, so I just watered everything in and left it as bare dirt for the moment.
 It's recommended to use double-shredded mulch, which mats together and resists floating up when the basin fills with water.
+I bought some mulch made from recycled lumber because I liked the sound of it, but honestly the shredding wasn't very good and I would have been better off going with the standard weird dyed stuff.

+{% single_image path: assets/images/the-rain-garden/mulched.jpg alt: "Rain garden with new plants and mulch", caption: "Basin mulched with shredded wood.
+I'd add regular arborist wood chips along the upper areas later."  %}

-It took me another week or so to buy and put down mulch, which unfortunately provided an opportunity for a bunch of weed seeds to germinate and cause me trouble throughout the year.
+It took me a week or so to acquire and put down the mulch, which unfortunately provided an opportunity for a bunch of weed seeds to germinate and cause me trouble throughout the year.
+A better plan: have the materials on hand and ready to distribute immediately after digging the garden.

 ## Downspout channels ##